11 BEST Database Management Software (2025)

 Features:

-• The status of clusters can be checked easily via the built-in data node and name node servers.
+• Cluster Monitoring: I noticed that the status of clusters can be easily checked using built-in data node and name node servers.

 Pros

-• The database functions on a highly scalable model.
+• I observed that the database functions remarkably well on a scalable model

-• The flexibility of the software enables it to work with any form of a database.
+• The flexibility of the software enables it to work with any form of database

-• Minimizes network traffic by breaking the work into small subtasks.
+• It minimizes network traffic by breaking the work into small subtasks

 Cons